Updated: July 2023

-Take some time to decide who you’re going to instruct, because issues such as an unresponsive solicitor can increase levels of stress during what is already a demanding process.
+Take some time to decide who you’re going to instruct because issues such as an unresponsive solicitor can increase stress levels during what is already a demanding process.

-When an offer’s received this isn’t necessarily the figure you and the buyer will eventually agree on.
-House sales inevitably include an amount of ‘horse trading’ during which time you’ll try to get the buyer to increase their offer and the seller will attempt to get you to lower your price.
-The intended outcome is to decide on an amount that’s acceptable to both parties.
-During the haggling process the house is highly likely to still be on view to other prospective buyers.
-However, once a price has been agreed then it’s said to be ‘sold subject to contract’ (STC).
+When an offer’s received, this isn’t necessarily the figure you and the buyer will eventually agree upon.
+House sales inevitably include an amount of ‘horse trading’, during which time you’ll try to get the buyer to increase their offer, and the seller will attempt to get you to lower your price.
+The intended outcome is to decide on an acceptable amount for both parties.
+During the haggling process, the house will likely still be in view to other prospective buyers.
+However, once a price has been agreed upon, then it’s said to be ‘sold stc’

-In a 2019 study carried out by Zoopla it was determined that the average time it takes for a house to receive an acceptable offer is 7 weeks, or 50 days, from the day it first goes on the market.
+A 2019 study by Zoopla determined that the average time it takes for a house to receive an acceptable offer is 7 weeks, or 50 days, from the day it first goes on the market.
 This is the median amount of time after taking both a buyer’s market and a seller’s market into consideration.
-Of course, there’s a geographical shift, with houses in Scotland attracting offers in the shortest time of 39 days and those in London taking a much longer 58 days.
+Then, of course, there’s a geographical shift, with houses in Scotland attracting offers in the shortest time of 39 days and those in London taking a much longer 58 days.

 This is the point that all the legalities of a house sale – known as conveyancing – come into play.
 These tasks include:

 - Reviewing the mortgage offer – this includes a valuation report for the lender’s benefit to ensure that the property is worth the agreed sale price.

 - Dealing with Land Registry regarding property ownership, title deeds, property boundaries etc.